OSGeo/grass-addons/src/raster/r.landscape.evol/r.landscape.evol.md

 This approach is more flexible than using R factor to encapsulate rainfall intensivity, as with USPED, as often R factor can only be estimated from rainfall totals at the timescale of the year or decade.

-### Conversion of output of divergence to calculated erosion and deposition in vertical meters of elevation change.
+### Conversion of output of divergence to calculated erosion and deposition in vertical meters of elevation change

 In order to convert the changes in transport capacity into the amount of elevation gained or lost by deposition or erosion, first the divergence in transport capacity is calculated in the EW and NS directions.
 These are then added back together to calculate the divergence in transport capacity (flux) in the direction of flow across the cell.
 Once this is done, the units are in kg/m2.s of sediment gained or lost.
 This is converted to meters of elevation gained or lostby dividing by soil density [kg/m3].
 For USPED, which is tied to the temporal interval of R factor, this typically provides [m/year] as the output units.
 For the shear stress and stream power equations, however, this first comes out in units of [m/s].
 It is then necessary to multiply by the number of seconds at peak flow depth (**stormi** \* **stormtime**) and then by the number of erosive storms (**storms**) per year to get [m/year] elevation change.

-### Computing elevation changes from one year to next.
+### Computing elevation changes from one year to next

 To compute the new surface elevation after erosion and deposition have occurred, it is necessary to add this year's ED map to last year's DEM, checking first if the amount of erodible soil in a given cell is less than the amount of erosion calculated.
 The cell will be prevented from eroding past this amount.
 If there is some soil depth remaining in the cell, then if the amount of erosion is more than the amount of soil, the routine will remove all the remaining soil and stop.
 Otherwise it will remove the amount of calculated erosion.
 If there is deposition, then it will be added on top of current depth of sediment (even if no sediment is currently in the cell).